 Tracking means that the virtual environment is aware of your position, so you can move in it.
 It’s like moving in an empty room which translates to you moving in a virtual space.
 No motion sickness, no delay, no lag, only amazement.

-VR can be used in many aspects of Architecture, but mainly, showing clients what they are getting.
+VR in architecture is good for many things, but mainly, showing clients what they are getting.
 As an architect, designer, or real state agent, you are very aware of how big a 50m room is, or how tall is a 3m wall is.
 Yet, most of the time, your clients are not.
 Being able to show the what they are getting while giving them a sense of scale really increases your value proposition.

 The sense of scale is important.